Aaronius/injectorjs/README.md

 });
 ```

 Now when we retrieve the service from the injector it will call the factory function to get an instance.
-Of course, we can make that a singleton too.
+Of course, we can make that a singleton too so the factory function is only called at most a single time.

 ```js
 injector.map('service').toFactory(function() {